anujdutt9/Machine-Learning-Inference-on-Mobile-Devices/dataset/Readme.md

-Download and place the flowers dataset in this folder.
+Download and place the image datasets in this folder.